IDinsight/experiments-engine/docs/getting-started/experiments/mabs/setting-up.md

 If you chose the Beta prior for the arms, the priors are defined through the `alpha` and `beta` parameters of the Beta distribution: the default values are `1` and `1` respectively.
 The higher the `alpha` value, the more certain the arm is of achieving "success", while the reverse is true for the `beta` parameter (1).{ .annotate }

-1. We know this is unintuitive for non-statisticians -- we're working on visual for configuring priors!

 ![Beta prior arms](./images/mab_arms_config_2.png)

 Similarly, for the Normal prior for the arms, the priors are defined through the `mean` and `standard deviation` parameters of the Gaussian distributions: the default values are `0` and `1` respectively.
 A higher `mean` value indicates a higher expected outcome for the corresponding arm, while a higher `standard deviation` indicates higher variability in the outcome for this arm.